Strength of Minibatch Noise in SGD: Introduction

-Dominantly many theoretical studies take two approximations: (1) the continuous-time approximation, which takes the infinitesimal step-size limit $\lambda\to 0$; (2) the Hessian approximation, which assumes that the covariance matrix of the SGD noise is equal to the Hessian $H$.
-While these approximations have been shown to provide some qualitative understanding, the limitation of these approximations is not well understood.
-For example, it is still unsure when such approximations are valid, which hinders our capability to assess the correctness of the results obtained by approximations.
 In this work, we fill this gap by deriving analytical formulae for discrete-time SGD with arbitrary learning rates and exact minibatch noise covariance.
-In summary, the main \textbf{contributions} are: \begin{enumerate} \item we derive the strength and the shape of the minibatch SGD noise in the cases where the noise for discrete-time SGD is analytically solvable; \item we show that SGD noise takes a different form in different kinds of minima and propose general and more accurate approximations. \end{enumerate}

-\textbf{Organization}.
-In Section~\ref{sec: background}, we introduce the background.
-Section~\ref{sec: related works} discusses the related works.
-Section~\ref{sec:theory} outlines our theoretical results and verify them experimentally.
-Section~\ref{sec:general} derives new approximation formulae for SGD noises.
-In Section~\ref{sec: applications}, we show how our results can be applied to analyze relevant problems.
-For reference, the relationship of this work to the previous works is shown in Table~\ref{tab: related works}; a comparison of the obtained results with previous works for a special case is provided in Table~\ref{tab:summary} of Appendix~\ref{app: comparison}.
-We also provide a table of contents at the beginning of the appendix.
+In summary, the main \textbf{contributions} are: (1) we derive the strength and the shape of the minibatch SGD noise in the cases where the noise for discrete-time SGD is analytically solvable; (2) we show that the SGD noise takes a different form in different kinds of minima and propose general and more accurate approximations.
+This work is organized as follows: Sec.~\ref{sec: background} introduces the background.
+Sec.~\ref{sec: related works} discusses the related works.
+Sec.~\ref{sec:theory} outlines our theoretical results.
+Sec.~\ref{sec:general} derives new approximation formulae for SGD noises.
+In Sec.~\ref{sec: applications}, we show how our results can provide practical and theoretical insights to problems relevant to contemporary machine learning research.
+For reference, the relationship of this work to the previous works is shown in Table~\ref{tab: related works}.